Massillon Washington High School: Extracurricular activities

-The rivalry between these schools has been ongoing for over a century.
-Massillon leads the series 78-53-5.
-Rivalry is known as one of the first rivalries in high school football history.
-The rivalry between them is one of the most popular rivalries in the country and the state of Ohio.
-One of the most notable people part of the rivalry is former Massillon alumni and Cleveland Browns coach Paul Brown.

 Massillon Tiger Swing Band

 The Massillon Tiger Swing Band was created by George "Red" Bird in 1938 during the Paul Brown era of Massillon football.
-The band became known as "The Greatest Show in High School Football" and is still a very important part of the Massillon football tradition.
-The band's swing style includes moving formations and musicians marching with a swing step.
-The Tiger Swing band begins every home football game with the traditional hometown songs of "Massillon Will Shine", "Stand Up and Cheer" (to acknowledge the other team), “Eye of the Tiger”, “Seven Nation Army”, The W.H.S.
-Alma Mater, and The Star Spangled Banner/ The National Anthem.
+The band has been credited by some as "The Greatest Show in High School Football."

+The Tiger Swing band begins every home football game with the traditional hometown songs of "Massillon Will Shine", "Stand Up and Cheer", “Eye of the Tiger”, “Seven Nation Army”, The W.H.S.
+Alma Mater, and the Star-Spangled Banner.
 At the beginning of each half time show, they perform what is known as "Opening Routine".
 This is a tradition that goes back for decades and consists of the band's entrance ("Turn Arounds") followed by "Fanfare", "Tiger Rag" and "Carry On".
-This entire routine is marched at 180 beats per minute and is practiced from the beginning of the rehearsals through the entire season.
-Each home game the Swing Band performs a new halftime show for the crowd, always with a theme.
-The 2020 edition of the band includes two Drum Majors, four Majorettes, and the mascot, Obie.

-The Swing Band is currently directed by Jason Neel, who has been the head director since 2006.
-The 2020 edition of the Massillon Tiger Swing Band had an enrollment of 135.